History of African Americans in San Antonio: Politics

 Ivy Taylor was the first African American to be elected mayor of San Antonio and only the second woman in the position.
 In addition, Taylor was the first female African-American mayor of a city with a population of more than one million.
 Taylor was elected to San Antonio City Council in 2009 to represent District 2 on the east side of the city, and was re-elected to the body in 2011 and 2013.
 In 2021, Councilmember Jalen McKee-Rodriguez was elected to serve City Council District 2.
 The Alamo City Black Chamber of Commerce in San Antonio was established in April, 1938.

 Media

 The San Antonio Observer is a weekly tabloid established in 1995, and bills itself as the only African American newspaper in San Antonio.
 The newspaper attracted national attention in 2016 when it held a news conference for a police shooting of an unarmed Black man, and announced, then later retracted, a threat to reveal the addresses of all police officers in San Antonio.

 Cultural institutions

 The San Antonio African American Community Archive and Museum (SAAACAM) is a digital archive and museum located in the La Villita Historic Arts Village District near the San Antonio River Walk.

-100 Black Men of San Antonio, Inc. is to improve the quality of life within the communities and enhance educational and economic opportunities for youth in the community.
+100 Black Men of San Antonio, Inc. is a community organization that aims to improve the quality of life within the communities and enhance educational and economic opportunities for youth in the community.

 The Alamo City Black Chamber of Commerce serves and supports black businesses and professionals.